 David spent most of his career in the Countryside Commission/Countryside Agency, initially as Regional Director in the Eastern Region and in the South East, then as a Director with responsibility for rural economies, land management, tourism, planning and sustainable development.

 In 2002 David moved to Defra, initially responsible for initiatives to improve the quality of public services in rural areas.
 He then took over responsibility for Government policy on landscape, forestry and outdoor recreation.

-David retired from Defra in 2008.
-He is now Chair of the National Trust’s Regional Advisory Board for London and the South East; Trustee and Chair of the Executive Committee of Learning through Landscapes; a member of the CPRE’s Policy Committee and an Ambassador for The Conservation Volunteers.
+David Coleman retired from Defra in 2008.
+He is now Chair of the National Trust’s Regional Advisory Board for London and the South East; Chair of the Board of Trustees of Learning through Landscapes; a member of the CPRE’s Policy Committee and an Ambassador for The Conservation Volunteers.